davidus-sk/Yaesu-Pi/README.md

 # Yaesu-Pi - Raspberry Pi and Yeasu FT8xx fusion

+Phase 1: Control transciever from command line and remotely over TCP/IP socket Phase 2: Transmit audio from and to transciever over TCP/IP Phase 3: Build a remote controling device using Raspberry Pi

 ## Command line control: yaesu
 Compile code using `g++ -O3 -std=c++0x -o yaesu yaesu.cpp cat.cpp`.
 Once compiled you can use the binary to control your radio from command line or remotely with a simple PHP (or other web-based language) wrapper.